shapeoko/Docs/content/zaxis.md

 [![exploded view of Z-Axis Rail Assembly](tPictures/PS20028.svg)](content/tPictures/PS20028-100.svg)

 The Z-Axis Rail Assembly is the most intricate and complex assembly, and requires patience to assemble.
-One way to do this is to assemble it from the inside out, starting with the smallest pieces.
+One way to do this is to assemble it from the inside out, starting with the smallest pieces as described below.
 One could of course try top-to-bottom or bottom-to-top --- just follow the diagram and be careful to use equal numbers of spacers/washers for each connector and to not damage or bend the brass stand-offs.

 1. Take one Z-Axis Motor Mount Plate (**\#3**, this will become the bottom)
 - place M3 washers (**\#13**) onto the 12mm M3 screws (**\#12**) and place them in the appropriate holes